Rio To Allow Fans For Brazil-Argentina Final Of Copa America - UrduPoint

 Rio To Allow Fans For Brazil-Argentina Final Of Copa America

-The city has decided to allow a crowd of up to 7,800 people, ten percent of the stadium's full capacity of 78,000.
+The city has decided to allow a crowd of up to 7,800 people, 10 percent of the stadium's full capacity of 78,000.

 This would make it the first match in the 2021 Copa America, South America's largest international football tournament, with fans in the stands.